Compositional Fairness Constraints for Graph Embeddings: Invariant Graph Embeddings

 Note also that the framework presented in this section is quite general and can function with arbitrary combinations of base node embedding functions $\enc$ and edge-prediction losses $L_{\textrm{edge}}$ (see Equation \ref{eq:genericloss}).
 We discuss three concrete instantiations of this framework in Section \ref{sec:experiments}.

-\xhdr{Compositional Encoder} The first key component of our model is generalizing the $\enc$ embedding function to optionally ``filter'' out the information about certain sensitive attributes.
+\xhdr{Compositional Encoder} The first important insight in our model is generalizing the $\enc$ embedding function to optionally ``filter'' out the information about certain sensitive attributes.
 In particular, for every sensitive attribute $k \in \{1, ..., K\}$ we define a filter function $f_k : \R^d \mapsto \R^d$ that is trained to remove the information about the $k$th sensitive attribute.
 If we want the node embedding to be invariant w.r.t. some set of sensitive attributes $S \subseteq \{1,...,K\}$, we then generate its embedding by ``composing'' the output of the $|S|$ filtered embeddings using a {\em compositional encoder}:

 To train $\compenc(u, S)$ we sample a binary mask to determine the set $S$ at every iteration.
 In this work, we sample the binary mask as a sequence of $k$ independent Bernoulli draws with a common fixed probability $p=0.5$; however, other application-specific distributions (e.g., incorporating dependencies between the attributes) could be employed.
 Sampling random binary masks forces the model to produce invariant embeddings for different combinations of sensitive attributes during training with the hope of generalizing to unseen combinations during inference time --- a phenomena that we empirically validate in Section \ref{subsubsec:comp_generalizability}.